ALIVETQ/n8n-form-automation/README.md

  Workflow File

-* Import `workflow.json` into n8n to run this project
+* Import `form submission automation.json` into n8n to run this project

 🛠️ Tools Used